-China 2005E US 2003A
+MNS OF TONS CHINA 2005E US 2003A

-Coal Production 2,077 1,083
+COAL PRODUCTION 2,077 1,083

-Aluminium Production 7.4 5.7
+ALUMINIUM PRODUCTION 7.4 5.7

-Copper Consumption 3.6 2.5
+COPPER CONSUMPTION 3.6 2.5

-Cement Production 1,148 112
+CEMENT PRODUCTION 1,148 112

-Steel Production Capacity 340 110
+STEEL PRODUCTION CAPACIT TY 340 110

-Oil Consumption 306 1,042
+OIL CONSUMPTION 306 1,042

-Electricity Generation Capacity (GW) 506 751
+ELECTRICITY GENERATION

-Source: China Building Materials Association, Antaike, CSFB, ML, IEA, MS, Cemex
+CAPACITY (GW) 506 751

 Over-investment, official policy intervention, diminishing profitability and some tightening in the labour market, portend a gradual slowing of China's growth rate over the next eighteen months.
 As an interesting aside to the spreading wealth effect in China, there are now apparently 100 million internet users - largely by way of internet cafés/booths.
-We hear, interestingly that one of the reasons labour is conspicuously tight in specific industries is that rural workers are using on-line access to search for information regarding conditions and pay when seeking employment.
+This is having intriguing implications for information dissemination across this vast market, most noticeably, the labour market.
+We hear that one of the reasons labour is conspicuously tight in specific industries is that rural workers are using on-line access to search for information regarding conditions and pay when seeking employment.
 Improved transparency is also facilitating a fairer treatment of the rural population who can visit official sites to check on taxes and entitlements.

 As to the other emerging giant, India, the outlook stays very positive.
 On the political front it is encouraging that the Federal Parliament passed legislation to promote the establishment of Special Economic Zones through tax incentives.
-Sadly, the left wing faction obstructed the clause concerning labour law modification but to combat this difficulty, the progressive States are delegating administrative powers to development commissioners.
-We suspect that the success of the prosperous reformminded States will gradually ripple across to their more recalcitrant neighbours.
+Sadly, the left wing faction obstructed the clause concerning labour law modification but to combat this difficulty. the progressive States are delegating administrative powers to development commissioners.
+We suspect that the success of the prosperous reform-minded States will gradually ripple across to their more recalcitrant neighbours.
 Foreign investment is still modest at around \$4 billion pa (a trivial 7% of flows into China) and we believe the economy is still in the early years of a credit-funded consumer boom.
 Bank credit between 1992 and 1999 hovered between 18% and 22% of GNP and is now on an upward trend at 34%.
 This is still an extremely modest level compared with its Asian neighbours of typically 80% and as high as 130% in China.

 Some of our investors have trouble understanding our love affair with Japanese companies.
 They point to the sluggish economy and to share valuations the same or slightly lower than the US and generally higher than in Europe.
 Our response is that this frames the question too narrowly; insufficient weight is being given to the emphasis that quality Japanese companies place on strategic positioning, their commitment to product development and their remarkable profitability.
 This latter point is often masked by the high cash balances some companies have gathered, on which they obviously earn a pittance.
-We believe this "balance sheet inefficiency" is a hang-over from earlier, highly-regulated times which will progressively be corrected.
+We believe this "balance sheet inefficiency", is a hang-over from earlier, highly-regulated times which will progressively be corrected.

-Even before the new threat of corporate raiders in Japan and with crossholdings having been significantly reduced, companies had begun to specify higher dividend payout ratios, typically 30% of earnings, and have been cautiously engaging in share buy-backs.
+Even before the new threat of corporate raiders in Japan and with cross-holdings having been significantly reduced, companies had begun to specify higher dividend payout ratios, typically 30% of earnings, and have been cautiously engaging in share buy-backs.
 We believe this gives a category of "superior Japanese company" an unusually strong underpinning.
-Not only are they typically yielding twice as much as IGBs (Government bonds), but if their cash and investment holdings are netted off from their stock market values, they are on PEs varying, typically, between 8 and 15.
+Not only are they typically yielding twice as much as JGBs (Government bonds), but if their cash and investment holdings are netted off from their stock market values, they are on PEs varying, typically, between 8 and 15.
 This may not satisfy the sceptics except for the fact that in this last 14 years of low economic growth and falling output prices this group of companies has achieved earnings growth of 6 to 7% a year in terms of yen, a relatively strong currency.